 Waltzing Matilda is certainly Australia's most popular folk song and bush ballad.

-Andrew Barton "Banjo" Patterson, journalist, author and bush poet, wrote the lyrics during a visit on Dagworth station near Winton, Queensland, in 1895, while the tune is connected to Christina Macpherson who lived at the station.
+Andrew Barton "Banjo" Paterson, journalist, author and bush poet, wrote the lyrics during a visit on Dagworth station near Winton, Queensland, in 1895, while the tune is connected to Christina Macpherson who lived at the station.

 Why is the song so popular? - Because it captures the Aussies' sense of freedom and independence.

 The story is about a travelling worker (swagman) who camped by a waterhole (billabong), and stole a sheep to have a meal with his billy tea.
-When the owner of the jumbock arrived with the police at the scene, the swagman rather drowned himself than going to prison.
+When the owner of the jumbuck arrived with the police at the scene, the swagman rather drowned himself than going to prison.

 Waltzing Matilda has never been Australia's national anthem, but it is sung on many public occasions.
 It is Australian culture!